 Getting up early on a gorgeously sunny morning to gorge on your own bumper crop of raspberries fresh from the garden is an idyllic way to start the day.
 And it can be free …

-So forget that sad little pot of scrappy strawberries you fight the slugs and snails for and plant yourself raspberry canes.
-They’re super easy to grow from free cuttings – ask around in autumn and early spring when local gardeners are pruning – and you can enjoy a money saving bumper harvest for the family in barely a square metre of ground.
+So forget that sad little pot of scrappy strawberries you fight the slugs and snails for and grow raspberries.
+They’re super easy to grow from free cuttings – ask around in autumn and early spring when local gardeners are pruning – and you can grow raspberries in a very small space to enjoy a money saving bumper harvest.

 I am by no means a great gardener – I’m not even good!! – but with very little effort we grow enough raspberries in a small London garden to fill our freezer for free.
 We’re still eating them now at the end of January.
 That’s quite some money saved on scrumptious fresh fruit.